What are Premium Bonds?

 How do I know if I have won a prize?

 The best way to be kept informed of any prizes you may have won is to register your Premium Bonds with NS&I and then you will be automatically informed of any winnings.
 There is also a smartphone app available so that you can check if you have won a prize at any time.
+You can even now use an Alexa speaker to check whether you have won.

 How can I find old Premium Bonds and winnings?